 There are several persons you can go to for study guidance, see below for who is who.
-For students with special needs, see this page.
 If you doubt where to go, just contact one of them.
 They can always refer you to the right person if necessary.
 Do not hesitate to seek guidance.
 Usually students heave a sigh of relief after having discussed their doubts/problems.

 For study guidance with respect to programme specific questions (e.g. planning, choices, additional courses or visit abroad, doubts about the programme) you can contact the programme coordinator.

 For more personal study-related questions or problems.
 You can contact the student advisors psychology.
 Make an appointment by following this link.

 Or contact them through email@example.com or check the website.